Jim Otis

 James Lloyd Otis (born April 29, 1948) is an American former professional football player who was a running back in the National Football League (NFL) for nine seasons during the 1970s.
-Otis played college football for Ohio State University, and was recognized as an All-American.
+Otis played college football for Ohio State University, and was recognized as a consensus All-American as a senior in 1969.
 He played professionally for the New Orleans Saints, Kansas City Chiefs and St. Louis Cardinals of the NFL.